kintone/cli-kintone/README.md

 1. Install Linux on Windows with WSL.
 Ref: [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
 2. Open a new Linux Terminal.
-3. Download and extract executables from the [linux package](https://github.com/kintone/cli-kintone/releases).
+3. Download and extract executables from the [Linux package](https://github.com/kintone/cli-kintone/releases).
-4. Run the same commands as [bash section](#bash).
+4. Run the same commands as the [bash section](#bash).

 ## LICENSE